adamtow/cronios/documentation.md

 10. Tap the Play button to run the script.
 This will create a shortcut in the Siri Suggestions actions section in Shortcuts.
 11. Tap Done.

 >Scriptable is a great developer tool.
 What’s also great about it is that it is completely free to download and use.
-That said, consider sending a tip to its developer, Simon B. Størvring.
+That said, consider sending a tip to its developer, Simon B. Støvring.
 Doing so will show your appreciation to Simon and contribute to Scriptable’s future development.
 Tap Settings in Scriptable and tap Tip Jar.

 #### In Shortcuts
 1. Make sure you have the [**Cronios Daemon** shortcut](#cronios-daemon) installed.